kn-vardhan/Portfolio/README.md

 > All about me

-A complilation of various things on my skills, qualifications, education, training, and experiences. <br>
+A compilation of various things on my skills, qualifications, education, training, and experiences. <br>
 Get to know more about me by hoping over to the below link...

 > https://kn-vardhan.github.io/Portfolio/